TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods/parsing.md

 tags: [ "Tyk Streams", "Bloblang", "Bloblang Methods", "Methods", "Parsing" ]
 ---

+This page provides a comprehensive overview of the various parsing methods available in Bloblang, the data transformation language used within Tyk Streams.
+Whether you're looking to transform JSON, XML, CSV, or other data formats, these methods will help you achieve dynamic mappings and efficient data processing.
+Each method includes detailed parameters and practical examples to guide you through their implementation.

 ## bloblang

 Executes an argument [Bloblang]({{< ref "/product-stack/tyk-streaming/guides/bloblang/overview" >}}) mapping on the target.
 This method can be used in order to execute dynamic mappings.
 Imports and functions that interact with the environment, such as `file` and `env`, or that access message information directly, such as `content` or `json`, are not enabled for dynamic [Bloblang]({{< ref "/product-stack/tyk-streaming/guides/bloblang/overview" >}}) mappings.